hasanmoudud/geocompr/main.md

 ## Introduction {#intro-algorithms}

-Chapter \@ref(intro) states that geocomputation is not only about using existing tools, but developing new ones, "in the form of shareable R scripts and functions".
+Chapter \@ref(intro) established that geocomputation is not only about using existing tools, but developing new ones, "in the form of shareable R scripts and functions".
-The aim of this chapter is to teach how to create these things.
+The aim of this chapter is to teach how to create these vital components of reproducible and generalizable code.
-After reading it and completing the exercises at the end, you should be able to use methods for geocomputation to create reproducible workflows and --- for confident readers --- develop new tools.
+After reading it and completing the exercises at the end, you should be able to use methods for geocomputation to create reproducible workflows and --- for confident readers --- develop new tools, and have an understanding of the low level code underlying the 'geoalgorithms' we accessed in the previous chapter (\@ref(gis)).
 The chapter assumes you have an understanding of the geographic data classes introduced in Chapter \@ref(spatial-class), and have already imported the datasets needed for your work (see Chapter \@ref(read-write)).

 We will consider example R scripts for geographic data and how to make them more reproducible in section \@ref(scripts).